Trojan War: Elopement of Paris and Helen

-Paris' abduction of Helen had several precedents.
+Paris's abduction of Helen had several precedents.
 Io was taken from Mycenae, Europa was taken from Phoenicia, Jason took Medea from Colchis, and the Trojan princess Hesione had been taken by Heracles, who gave her to Telamon of Salamis.
 According to Herodotus, Paris was emboldened by these examples to steal himself a wife from Greece, and expected no retribution, since there had been none in the other cases.

 Gathering of Achaean forces and the first expedition

-According to Homer, Menelaus and his ally, Odysseus, traveled to Troy, where they unsuccessfully sought to recover Helen by diplomatic means.
+According to Homer, Menelaus and his ally, Odysseus, travelled to Troy, where they unsuccessfully sought to recover Helen by diplomatic means.

-Menelaus then asked Agamemnon to uphold his oath, which, as one of Helen's suitors, was to defend her marriage regardless of which suitor had been chosen.
-Agamemnon agreed and sent emissaries to all the Achaean kings and princes to call them to observe their oaths and retrieve Helen.
+Menelaus then asked Agamemnon to help him enforce the oath of Helen's suitors, which was to defend her marriage, regardless of which suitor was chosen.
+Agamemnon agreed, and sent emissaries to all the Achaean kings and princes to call them to observe their oath and retrieve Helen.

 Odysseus and Achilles

 Since Menelaus's wedding, Odysseus had married Penelope and fathered a son, Telemachus.
 In order to avoid the war, he feigned madness and sowed his fields with salt.
 Palamedes outwitted him by placing Telemachus, then an infant, in front of the plough's path.
 Odysseus turned aside, unwilling to kill his son, so revealing his sanity and forcing him to join the war.

-According to Homer, however, Odysseus supported the military adventure from the beginning, and traveled the region with Pylos' king, Nestor, to recruit forces.
+According to Homer, however, Odysseus supported the military adventure from the beginning, and travelled the region with Pylos's king, Nestor, to recruit forces.

 At Skyros, Achilles had an affair with the king's daughter Deidamia, resulting in a child, Neoptolemus.
-Odysseus, Telamonian Ajax, and Achilles' tutor Phoenix went to retrieve Achilles.
-Achilles' mother disguised him as a woman so that he would not have to go to war, but, according to one story, they blew a horn, and Achilles revealed himself by seizing a spear to fight intruders, rather than fleeing.
-According to another story, they disguised themselves as merchants bearing trinkets and weaponry, and Achilles was marked out from the other women for admiring weaponry instead of clothes and jewelry.
+Odysseus, Telamonian Ajax, and Achilles's tutor Phoenix went to retrieve Achilles.
+Achilles's mother disguised him as a woman so that he would not have to go to war, but, according to one story, they blew a horn, and Achilles revealed himself by seizing a spear to fight intruders, rather than fleeing.
+According to another story, they disguised themselves as merchants bearing trinkets and weaponry, and Achilles was marked out from the other women for admiring weaponry instead of clothes and jewellery.

 Pausanias said that, according to Homer, Achilles did not hide in Skyros, but rather conquered the island, as part of the Trojan War.